Promethon/PromethoniXLinkedTrie/README.md

 The **PromethoniXTrie** project implements the basis of the first idea.
 It creates a Merkle Patricia Trie that every value in the trie is a node of Linked List and establishes the desired connection between them and then tests the performance of the **Promethon** idea.

 Our initial tests have been positive and promising.
 We are currently implementing this idea on the [go-ethereum](https://github.com/ethereum/go-ethereum) source code and we hope to announce its completion soon!

+proposal for this aproach can be found [here](PromethoniXLinked.pdf)